 Damage to your transaxle caused by shifting out of PARK (P) or NEUTRAL (N) with the engine racing isn't covered by your warranty.
+DRIVE (D): This position is for normal driving.

-OVERDRIVE (1): This position is for normal driving.
+If you vehicle has overdrive, DRIVE (D) is the overdrive position.
 If you need more power for passing, and you're: